-New York Green Bank was the second green bank in the nation, approved in 2013.
+The green bank of New York state, NY Green Bank, was established in 2013 as the second in the nation.
 Its approach to growing clean energy markets differs from the programmatic approach of many other green banks.
 It does not have set programs, rather it operates an open RFP process and has flexibility and discretion in the types of financial services it can offer depending on what strategy would be most advantageous in a particular case.

 Explaining how the bank evaluates potential transactions, Angoorly notes that projects must meet three minimum investment criteria:

 - "Transactions will have expected financial returns such that revenues of NY Green Bank on a portfolio basis will exceed operating costs and expected portfolio losses – i.e., products are provided at market rates;

 Transactions will contribute to financial market transformation (e.g., multiples of capital mobilized to fund total project costs and potential to drive the type of volume, including scalability and replicability, that can materially and sustainably expand markets); and

 - Transactions will have the potential for energy savings and/or clean energy generation that will contribute to greenhouse gas (GHG) emissions reductions in support of New York’s clean energy policies.”